Email client: Submitting messages to a server

+Port 25, originally intended for message relay between MTAs, is not for client message submission and is often blocked by ISPs to prevent spam.

 Encryption

 With no encryption, much like for postcards, email activity is plainly visible by any occasional eavesdropper.
 Email encryption enables privacy to be safeguarded by encrypting the mail sessions, the body of the message, or both.
 Without it, anyone with network access and the right tools can monitor email and obtain login passwords.
 Examples of concern include the government censorship and surveillance and fellow wireless network users such as at an Internet cafe.

 All relevant email protocols have an option to encrypt the whole session, to prevent a user's name and password from being sniffed.
 They are strongly suggested for nomadic users and whenever the Internet access provider is not trusted.
 When sending mail, users can only control encryption at the first hop from a client to its configured outgoing mail server.
 At any further hop, messages may be transmitted with or without encryption, depending solely on the general configuration of the transmitting server and the capabilities of the receiving one.

 Encrypted mail sessions deliver messages in their original format, i.e. plain text or encrypted body, on a user's local mailbox and on the destination server's.
 The latter server is operated by an email hosting service provider, possibly a different entity than the Internet access provider currently at hand.

 Encrypting an email retrieval session with, e.g., SSL, can protect both parts (authentication, and message transfer) of the session.

 Alternatively, if the user has SSH access to their mail server, they can use SSH port forwarding to create an encrypted tunnel over which to retrieve their emails.